-Now it’s time to move to the sitting area.
+The next step in this easy spring porch refresh is the sitting area.
 Here I try to add some softness with fabric.
 Sometimes I add a throw along with the pillows but this time I went with pillows only.
 I had the fabric in my stash and sewed the covers myself.
 If you don’t sew, inexpensive pillow covers or outdoor pillows are easy to find.
 Craft stores like Hobby Lobby are starting to carry ready-made pillow covers that are super inexpensive.

 Last is adding something to the table top.
 My favorite things to use are natural elements.
 Fresh flowers, plants or in this case, pussy willow branches.
 I scored the beautiful viola plant on my trip to Lowe’s.
 I couldn’t decide if I liked it better beside the rocker or on the table.
 In the end it landed on the table.

 You don’t always have to re-invent the wheel and truth be told, most of us can’t afford to anyway.
 By investing in a neutral foundation, adding seasonal colors and accessories is easy.
 It took a little time but I finally got Kelly to stand still long enough for me to snap her picture.
 She was as happy to be outside as I was!

 Affiliate links included.
 Click HERE for my disclosure statement.